droryair/AuthentiCal/README.md

 - :arrow_forward: how to run:

-- start all of the three servers in three different terminals: user-server, auth-server, calc-server.
+- start the three servers in different terminals: user-server, auth-server, calc-server.
 - send two requests to the user-server:
   -1.
       - GET request to: http://localhost:3000/login , with body (JSON).
-      - the body need to inclued: "userName" ,  "password".
+      - the body needs to include: "userName" ,  "password".
-      - username: "username1".
+      - userName: "username1".
-      - "password: "password1234".
+      - password: "password1234".
       - the app will check if the user exists, and if so- will print your token.
       - copy the token you received.
  -2.